RamMaths/ObsidianNotes/Tensorflowjs/4_Chapter.md

 When images are used for machine learning, they generally have some common modifications.

-- Begin mirrored for data augmentation
+- Being mirrored for data augmentation
 - Resizing to the expected input size
 - Cropping out faces or other desired portions